 There is a lot of debate going on about whether to wash fresh farm eggs or not.
 Fresh eggs can get dirty with feathers, dirt, feces, and blood,… so we understand the need to clean and disinfect your hens’ fresh eggs before eating or storing them.
 We’ll explain all pros and cons of washing fresh eggs and the correct way to get them clean.

 Let’s start with the most crucial topic in this article.
 There is NO need to wash fresh eggs before storing them, even if they are dirty.
 It won’t reduce the risk of bacteria contamination or Salmonella infection; on the contrary.
 It is beneficial, however, to wash fresh eggs before eating them.

 Do I need to wash fresh eggs before storing them?

-An eggshell seems solid, as seen by the naked eye, but it has microscopic pores that allow gasses and bacteria to transfer between the inner and outer eggshell.
-So it might seem quite logical to wash off any freshly laid egg to prevent these bacteria transfers from happening.
-However, every freshly laid egg has a natural 'coating' around it, called the 'bloom'.
+An eggshell seems solid, as seen by the naked eye, but microscopic pores allow gasses and bacteria to transfer between the inner and outer eggshells.
+So, it might seem quite logical to wash off any freshly laid egg to prevent these bacteria transfers from happening.
+However, every freshly laid egg has a natural ‘coating’ around it, called the ‘bloom’.
 This bloom creates a natural barrier and prevents any kind of bacteria, gasses, or moisture from entering the eggshell.
-You'll wash off the bloom and make the eggshell porous by washing the egg.
+You’ll wash off the bloom and make the eggshell porous by washing the egg.